bentaysum/1D_model_rebuild/README.md

 you github, for showing me how inept I truly am at the should-be-easy process of version control.
 I'm earnestly trying my best here.

+## 03/07/2020

+Studies with o2 may be difficult to accurately perform; o2 lifetime ~ 30 years, so instant changes of magnitude 10^-1 will be very difficult to create with static o2.

 ## 02/07/2020

 Results do get better but not as good as I believe possible.